 The abstractions cluster describes the abstractions that may appear in a BON model.
-It is depicted in Fig. 8.
+It is depicted in Figure 8.

 ABSTRACTION is a deferred class: instances of ABSTRACTIONs cannot be created.
-Classification is used to separate all abstractions into two subtypes: static and dynamic abstractions.
+Classification is used to separate all abstractions into two subtypes, static and dynamic abstractions.
 Static abstractions are CLASSes and CLUSTERs.
-Dynamic abstractions are OBJECTs and OBJECT_CLUSTERs.
-Clusters may contain other abstractions according to their type, i.e., static clusters contain only static abstractions.
+Dynamic abstractions are OBJECTs and OBJECT\CLUSTERs.
+Clusters may contain other abstractions according to their type, that is, static clusters contain only static abstractions.

 The features cluster describes the notion of a feature that is possessed by a class.
 Features have optional parameters, an optional precondition and postcondition, and an optional frame.
-The pre- and postcondition are assertions.
-Query calls may appear in assertions; the set of query calls that appear in an assertion must be modelled in order to ensure that the calls are valid according to the export policy of a class.
-Each feature will thus have a list of accessors, which are classes that may use the feature as a client.
-A call consists of an entity (the target of the call), a feature, and optional arguments.
-The frame is a set of attributes that the feature may modify.
-Fig. 9 depicts the cluster.
+The pre and postcondition are assertions.
+Query calls may appear in assertions; the set of query calls that appear in an assertion must be modeled in order to ensure that the calls are valid according to the export policy of a class.
+Each feature will thus have a list of accessors,

-3Covariant redefinition allows types to be replaced by descendents in a child class; this applies to both the types of parameters and the type of function result.
+$^{3}$ Covariant redefinition allows types to be replaced by descendents in a child class; this applies to both the types of parameters and the type of function result.
 This is permitted in both BON and Eiffel.
-It should be contrasted with no-variance in Java, and partial covariance (for function
+It should be contrasted with no variance in Java, and partial covariance (for function results only) in C++.